creasystems/smarthome-api/README.md

   - Minimum one of the supported devices
   - The smartphone app CREAconnect to preconfigure the mesh

+To communicate with the smart home devices, you need the meshid and the mac address of the device.<br>
+These information you find in the CREAconnect app.

 ### Supported Devices

 Currently, the smarthome-api supports the following devices.